Compressing Language Models for Specialized Domains: Complete Results

-Table \ref{tab:full_results_pruning} presents the full results (benchmark accuracy and perplexity) included in Figure \ref{fig:pruning-results} across all domains (legal and biomedical) and general performance across all models.
-For D-Pruner, we show results using the iterative approach and a loss regularization of 0.001, as we found no substantial differences across hyperparameters (reported in Table \ref{tab:full_results_dpruner}). \textbf{Bold} values represent the best performing compression method columns wise (higher is better for accuracy; lower is better for perplexity).
-Finally, in Table \ref{tab:full_results_analytical_bio_legal} we further decompose benchmark results into their constituent tasks for completeness.
+Table~\ref{tab:complete-results-pruning} presents the full benchmark results (accuracy and perplexity) corresponding to Figure~\ref{fig:pruning-results}.
+For D-Pruner, we present results using iterative blocking and a loss regularization of 0.001.
+Finally, in Table~\ref{tab:complete-results-analytical} we further decompose benchmark results into their constituent tasks for completeness.